-- New Jersey is a national leader in the renewable energy market.
-Second only to California in both number of installations and installed capacity, New Jersey has installed the largest number of solar installations per capita and per square mile in the country. - New Jersey's innovative financing model is the first in the world to adopt the use of Solar Renewable Energy Certificates (SRECs) to help finance solar projects on a broad scale and clearly identifies a path that promotes the greatest amount of solar at the least financial impact on ratepayers. - Renewable energy provides a hedge against future fuel price increases there are no fuel costs for these systems once they are installed. - Renewable energy is reliable, sustainable and creates energy pollution-free and is a major solution in addressing climate change. - In particular applications, particularly bio power, renewable energy is an efficient and effective way to deal with natural resources that might otherwise 'go to waste.' - Renewable energy is the second step for those who want to go beyond efficiency, who want to step up and do all they can, and who are willing to put their resources at play to do so people who believe they can make a difference in the world.

-• Renewable energy aligns with broader state, regional and national goals, including the Energy Master Plan (30% by 2020), the Regional Greenhouse Gas Initiative, and the U.S. Conference of Mayors Climate Protection Agreement.
+- Renewable energy provides a hedge against future fuel price increases there are no fuel costs for these systems once they are installed. - Renewable energy is reliable, sustainable and creates energy pollution-free and is a major solution in addressing climate change. - In particular applications, particularly bio power, renewable energy is an efficient and effective way to deal with natural resources that might otherwise 'go to waste.' - Renewable energy is the second step for those who want to go beyond efficiency, who want to step up and do all they can, and who are willing to put their resources at play to do so - people who believe they can make a difference in the world. - Renewable energy aligns with broader state, regional and national goals, including the Energy Master Plan (30% by 2020), the Regional Greenhouse Gas Initiative, and the U.S. Conference of Mayors Climate Protection Agreement.

 - 1. Web Strategy/Communications: Provide an enhanced level of customer service and market information through continued improvement of the renewable energy pages on NJCleanEnergy.com.
-Continue to implement new web site map and rework messaging to make the programs easy to understand by a consumer.
+Continue to enhance new web site map and rework messaging to make the programs easy to understand by a consumer.
 Actively cross-market appropriate energy efficiency programs, i.e., Home Performance with ENERGY STAR®. - 2.
 Special Trainings & Workshops: Promote technical team meetings, workshops, and trainings with key market players, including project hosts, developers, technical specialists and financiers.
 Trainings will be promoted by e-mail, direct mail, web postings, and trade association networking. - 3.
-Collateral/Educational literature: Develop fact sheets and case studies for REIP, the SREC registration program, and REMI to include rebate and incentive information, project economics and environmental benefits.
-Develop additional literature for each of the three technologies and include information on how to get started now. - 4.
-Direct Mail Outreach: Conduct direct mail outreach to specific key target markets, including municipalities, providing information regarding opportunities to participate in the renewable energy programs. - 5.
+Collateral/Educational literature: Develop fact sheets and case studies for REIP, the SRP, and REMI to include rebate and incentive information, project economics, and environmental benefits.
+Develop additional literature for each of the three technologies and include information on how to get started now.

+- 4. Direct Mail Outreach: Conduct direct mail outreach to specific key target markets, including municipalities, providing information regarding opportunities to participate in the renewable energy programs. - 5.
 Public Relations/Media Outreach: Facilitate "ribbon cutting" events for high-profile installations, commissioner champions, including development of press release, talking points, and press kit to showcase project and explain current market offerings.
-Continue to highlight New Jersey's position as a national leader in the renewable energy market by leveraging our status as the #2 solar provider in the country and highlighting our innovate SREC-based solar financing structure. - 6.
+Continue to highlight New Jersey's position as a national leader in the renewable energy market by leveraging our status as the #2 solar provider in the country and highlighting our innovative SREC-based solar financing structure. - 6.
 Cross-marketing: Promotion of residential and commercial/industrial energy efficiency services and programs to leverage program awareness and increase participation in other programs offered by NJCEP.